objectcraftworks/retiredblog/source/_posts/2013-07-23-custom-model-for-errorview.markdown

 {% img /images/posts/aspdotnetmvc/error_custom_model.png %}

   In this part, we have seen how to extend the default exception filter to use a custom model for an error view.

-Disclaimer: Code listings used to demonstrate the concepts are not ready for production use.
-So use at your own discretion.
-ObjectCraftworks is not responsible for any damages.
-~